realKarthikNair/16-xf0xxx-linux-troubleshooting/fedora39-tensorflow-gpu.md

 > nvidia driver from negativo17 is causing some issues on wayland after the latest update (touchpad and mouse are unusable).
-I will remove this message when it gets fixed
+I will remove this message when it gets fixed (this warning was added on 09 jan 2024(

 gratitude for drivers : https://negativo17.org/nvidia-driver/